On Global Convergence Rates for Federated Softmax Policy Gradient under Heterogeneous Environments: Technical lemmas

 where each $\randState{c}$ is a random variable which takes its value from a distribution $\sampledist{c}{\param}$, which may depend on $\param$, and takes values in a measurable set $(\msZ,\mathcal{Z})$, and where the function $(z, \param) \mapsto \nfs{c}{\param}{z}$ are measurable functions.
 Each function $\nfw{c}$ is only available to the client $c$ through \emph{biased} stochastic gradients $\grb{c}{z}(\param)$, whose expected value is

 but is typically different from the gradient of $\nfw{c}$.

-To solve \eqref{eq:fedavg_problem}, we use $\projfedAVG$, an extension of projected gradient ascent to the federated setting, which performs local stochastic gradient updates at the client level with step size $\step$, aggregates the locally updated model, and projects the resulting model on a closed convex set $\mathcal{T} \subseteq \rset^d$.
+To solve \eqref{eq:fedavg_problem}, we use $\projfedAVG$, an extension of projected gradient ascent to the federated setting, which performs local stochastic gradient updates at the client level with step size $\step$, aggregates the locally updated model, and projects the resulting model using a projection-like operator $\projset \colon \rset^{d} \rightarrow \rset^{d}$.
 For completeness, we give the pseudo-code for this algorithm in \Cref{algo:FEDAVG}.